 Combined classroom/field exercise providing an entry-level training in the functional roles and responsibilities connected with firing operations at wildfire situations.
-This course is one part of seven for the requirements to obtain NWCG certification for Engine Boss, per National Wildfire Coordinating Group (NWWCG standardized course).
-Satisfactory/Unsatisfactory grading option is available.
+This course is one part of seven for the requirements to obtain NWCG certification for Engine Boss.
+National Wildfire Coordinating Group standardized course.
 Prerequisite: NWCG S-290 OR FSC191.